 After defining your budget, you need to determine when your campaign will begin.
 You can either set your campaign as active or paused.

-- Active: Your campaign will begin running either from the moment it is created or on a specific date set by you.
-You can also choose whether you want to make your budget pro rata in the first month.
+- Active: Your campaign will begin running either from the moment it is created, or on a specific date set by you.
+You can also choose whether you want to prorate your budget in the first month.